DorianGeraut/HiddenPrintf/README.md

 # HiddenPrintf
-An function that print "Hello world!" without being seen or understood
+A function that print "Hello world!" without being seen or understood